Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves: Introduction

-\paragraph{Acknowledgement} I thank the JSPS summer programme, thanks to which I was able to go to Japan in the summer of 2024 to work with Tomoyuki Abe.
-I thank him for all his discussions with me and the explanations in some of his articles on microlocalisation.
+\paragraph{Acknowledgement} I would like to mention the JSPS summer program, thanks to which I was able to go to Japan in the summer of 2024 to work with Tomoyuki Abe.
+I also thank him for all his discussions with me and the explanations in some of his articles on microlocalization.

 \paragraph{Notations}

 \begin{enumerate} \item[$\bullet$] $\V$ is a discrete valuation ring of mixed characteristic $(0,p)$ with maximal ideal $\m$ and with perfect residue field $\kappa$.
 Note $\varpi$ a uniformizer of $\V$, $| \cdot |$ the normalised absolute value, ie $|\varpi| = \frac{1}{p}$, and $K =\Frac(\V)$ its fraction ring. \item[$\bullet$] $\X$ is a smooth, connected and quai-compact formal curve over $\V$ whose defining ideal is generated by $\varpi$.
 Denote by $\X_K$ the rigid analytic $K$-space associated with $\X$ and by $X$ its special fiber which is a smooth, connected and quasi-compact $\kappa$-curve. \item[$\bullet$] $U$ is an affine open subset of $\X$ on which we have a local coordinate $y$.
 We denote by $\partial$ the corresponding derivation. \end{enumerate}